Uranium Dioxide SDS

 • Conscious patients should immediately leave the area of airborne contamination, move to a restricted area for evaluation and decontamination, and ask facility safety personnel for assistance.

-• Before entry into areas of airborne contamination, rescuers should don respirators with high-efficiency particulate filters or self-contained air supply.
+• Before entry into areas of airborne contamination, rescuers should wear respirators with high-efficiency particulate filters or self-contained air supply.

-• If patient is breathing has stopped, perform artificial respiration; if possible, use mechanical means, which prevent contamination of the rescuer.
+• Perform artificial respiration if the patient’s breathing has stopped; if possible, use mechanical means, which prevent contamination of the rescuer.

 • Rescue and safety personnel who enter the contaminated area or assist the patient should be monitored for contamination and decontaminated if necessary.